kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8459-memory-per-cpu/README.md

 ### Test Plan

-* Unit tests ensuring ratio enforcement logic.
+* Unit tests covering:
+  - ensuring ratio enforcement logic,
+  - ensuring that when the feature gate is on or off the values and validation are applied accordingly.
-* E2E tests comparing behavior with different configurations
+* E2E tests comparing behavior with different configurations.

 ## Implementation History